-We want to thank Dave Foster, the 25th Annual MWSUG 2014 BI/CI Section Chair, and Bruce Lund, the Asst.
-BI/CI Section Chair, for graciously accepting our abstract and paper.
-In addition, we want to express our appreciation to the Co-Chairs, Cindy Lee (Academic Chair) and Craig Wildeman (Operations Chair), the Executive Committee and Conference Leaders, and SAS Institute for their diligent efforts in organizing this illuminating and energizing conference.
+We want to thank the 26th Annual MWSUG 2015 BI/Customer Intelligence Section Co-Chairs, John Xu and Donalee Wanna, for graciously accepting our abstract and paper.
+In addition, we want to express our appreciation to the Conference Co-Chairs, Michael G. Wilson (Academic Chair) and David Bruckner (Operations Chair), the Executive Committee and Conference Leaders, and SAS Institute for their diligent efforts in organizing this illuminating and energizing conference.

-We also offer our deep gratitude to each of you who empower us through your teaching endeavors.
+We also offer our deep gratitude to our friend, mentor, and fellow SASketeer, Kirk Paul Lafler.
 Your heart to continuously share what you are learning, blended with your servant leadership and supportive guidance, is a constant light of encouragement to us.
-You inspire us to keep sharing what we are learning and our hope is to be a light of encouragement to you as well - All for One & One for All.
+You inspire us to share what we are learning and our hope is to be a light of encouragement to you as well ~ All for SAS & SAS for All.